-I wonder with what face the Jesuits of Rheims, in their preface on their "Annotations," could scurrilously scoff at the heretics for reading the Revelation.
-Did they set themselves on purpose against the testimony of Jesus Christ?
-"They" (the Protestants) "read-and to see out of pride of heart, and we know what spirit they vaunt-the Cantica Canticorum, the Romans, and the Apocalypse."
-O ye Jesuits, what makes you to rage and revile?
-What harm [do] these books do to you?
-I guess, this is the reason: the Canticles in a heavenly way treat of the near union of the church to Jesus Christ, and her daily communion with him by faith, love, blessing, prayer, meditation, and obedience to him.
+a profitable nescience; but sure the Book is profitable.
+I wonder with what face the Fesuits of Rhemes in their Preface on their Annotations, could scurrilously scoff at the Hereticks for reading the Revelation; did they fet themselves on purpose against the Testimony of Jesus Christ?
+They (the Protestants) read, and to see out of pride of heart, and we know what spirit they vaunt; the Cantica canticorum, the Romans and the Apoealyps.
+Oh ye Jesuits what makes you to rage and revile, what harm these Books do to you!
+I guess this is the reason, the Canticles in a Heavenly way treats of the near Union of the Church to Jesus Christ, and her daily Communion with him by Faith, Love, Blesfing, Prayer, 'Meditation and Obedience to him.
 Doth this offend you?
+But why I wonder do you mention the Romans, as if it were so great a fault for the People of God to read the Romans; avaunt impudence joyned with spight and malice! had you no more discretion but to tell the World in print, That, that Epistle did torment you?
+The truth is, that Epissle heweth Popery all to pieces; their mincing Original sin. their cursed distinction of fins into Venial and Mortal, (which one distinction ruins more Souls than any one in the World, and brings them in more gain than any other), their Justification by Works, their Do-Ctrine of Apostacy, Election conditional, with the rest are all consuted and confounded by that Epistle.

-But why, I wonder, do you mention the Romans, as if it were so great a fault for the people of God to read the Romans.
-Avaunt, impudence, joined with spite and malice!
-Had you no more discretion but to tell the world in print, that that epistle did torment you!
-The truth is, that epistle heweth Popery all to pieces: their mincing original sin, their cursed distinction of sins into venial and mortal, (which one distinction ruins more souls than any one in the world, and brings them in more gain than any other,) their justification by works, their doctrine of apostasy, election conditional, with the rest, are all confuted and confounded by that epistle.
-Besides, in Paul's numerous salutations of the saints at Rome in the sixteenth chapter, he never mentions Peter, nor anywhere else in the epistle; never mentions his care over them or pains amongst them, nor their respect or duty to him: a shrewd suspicion; and it is no way fit the people should know so much.
+Besides in Pauls numerous Salutations of the Saints at Rome in the 16. chap. he never mentions Peter, nor any-where else in the Epistle, never mentions his care over them, or pains amongst them, nor their respect or duty to him; a shrewd suspicion, and it is no way fit the People should know so much.

-For the Revelation, every one knows the reason why they cannot abide that book to be known and read: for there is described the great whore, intoxicating princes and the inhabitants of the earth with the wine of her fornications.
-The city is so plainly described to be Rome, that every reader presently understands it of the Papacy.
-And well they may: for the attempts of learned men to apply the Revelation to Rome-Pagan are lighter than vanity; and the attempts of the Jesuits to accommodate it to an Antichrist at Rome, three years and a half before the end of the world, are most fabulous and ridiculous, and yet a horrible cheat.
-In France, Spain, and Italy, and other places where the Papists dwell, that chimerical Antichrist goes for current.
+For the Revelation every one knows the reason why they cannot abide that Book to be known and read; for there is described the great Whore, intoxicating Princes, and the Inhabitants of the Earth with the Wine of her Fornications; the City is so plainly described to be Rome, that every Reader presently understands it of the Papacy.
+And well they may, for the attempts of learned men to apply the Revelation to Rome-Pagan are lighter than vanity; and the attempts of the Jesuits to accommodate it to an Antichrist at Rome, three years and a half before the end of the World, is most fabulous and ridiculous; and yet a horrible cheat in France, Spain, and Italy, and other places, where the Papifts dwell, that Chymerical Antichrist goes for current.